-Note: These 2 items should not be added even at instruction of the parties or their attorneys
+Note: These 2 items cannot be added even at instruction of the parties or their attorneys

-- 4. Parties to the contract - a.
+- 4. Parties to the contract (including licensed parties) - a.
 May alter, amend, or delete any provision in a standardized contract - b.
 May draft their own offer or contract - c.
 May have an attorney draft an offer or contract on their behalf - II.
 Detailed Review and Completion of the Standard Sales Contract Forms Jointly Approved by NC REALTORS® and the North Carolina Bar Association (NCBA)